sivagms/acrdocs/container-registry-get-started-azure-cli.md

 * **Storage account** (optional) - Create a storage account to back the container registry in the same resource group.
 If you don't specify a storage account when creating a registry with **az acr create**, the command creates one for you.
 To create a storage account using the CLI 2.0 Preview, see [the CLI 2.0 Preview samples](https://github.com/Azure/azure-cli-samples/tree/master/storage).

-* **Service principal** (optional) - For Preview, we recommend using an Azure Active Directory [service principal](https://azure.microsoft.com/documentation/articles/active-directory-application-objects/) to access the registry.
+* **Service principal** (optional) - For private preview, we recommend using an Azure Active Directory [service principal](https://azure.microsoft.com/documentation/articles/active-directory-application-objects/) to access the registry.
 For more information, see [Authenticate with the container registry](container-registry-authenticate.md).
 The CLI makes it easy to automatically create a default service principal when you create or update a registry, or assign an existing one.
 To create a service principal that you assign to a registry, see [Create a service principal](#create-a-service-principal).

 ## Create a container registry